Want a perfectly sculpted back? Start doing some lat pulldowns and you will get there fast.

 Both hands should be extended up toward where the band is anchored.
 Step back until there is tension in the band.

-Pull your hands down to your hips.
-Let your elbows lead placing the emphasis on the muscles in your back.
+Pulldown on the band your hands, pulling to your hips.
+Let your elbows lead placing the emphasis on your back muscles.

-If you have a pair of dumbells or a barbell, you can work your lats and some of the other pulling muscles in your back and arms with bent-over rows.
+If you have a pair of dumbells or a barbell, you can work your lats and some of the other pulling muscle groups in your back and arms with bent over rows.

 You’ll also be working your core as a bonus with this movement.

-Hold a barbell or dumbells in front of you and stand with your feet shoulder width apart.
+Hold a barbell or dumbells in front of you and stand with your feet under your shoulders.
 Hinge forward from your hips and bend your knees slightly for stability.

 Keep your back flat, chest forward and shoulders back.
 Extend both arms out and let the weight hang down.

-Pull both weight up to chest level leading with your elbows.
+Pull both weights up towards your chest leading with your elbows.
 Stop the motion when the elbows are above the plane of your torso.

 Lower the weights back to starting position to complete a repetition.
 This should be a smooth motion.

-This exercise is excellent for strengthening the muscles in the upper back.
-You only need an exercise band meaning you can do this movement anytime and anywhere.
+This exercise is in the best lat pulldown alternatives category for strengthening the muscles in the upper back.
+You only need an exercise band–meaning you can do this movement anytime and anywhere.
+See?
+You aren’t even missing that lat pulldown machine.

 Grip the band with your palms facing down.